giselamarque/Star21/README.md

 ## Future Iterations

-Still need to properly define the scheama to define the API.
+Still need to properly define the scheama to structure the API.

 ## TESTS